Doctor of Law & Policy, MSc, PMP, licensed: General Contractor, Real Estate Broker, Lean Six Sigma Green Belt, college professor, and keynote speaker

 OBSTACLES TO MODULAR

-Why is it so hard to get modular affordable housing built?
+What does government do to make it SO hard to get modular affordable housing built?

-These are the PUBLIC POLICY positions that make modular construction more difficult.
+Just a few of the many PUBLIC POLICY positions that make modular construction more difficult…

 Our Team